-Our appointments can be carried out at our office or your home, at a time that suits you.
-We don’t just work 9 till 5.
-These meetings are free.
-No costs just time to find out more about what you want from your mortgage, we can then find the mortgage that suits your needs and requirements.
-We work with you, for you to find the deal that best suits you.
-By working together, we can help you make the savings that mean remortgage is not only worthwhile but as stress free as possible.
+When arranging to see us it’s important to note that our appointments can be carried out either within our office or at your home.
+We work around you and will visit at a time that suits as opposed to simply being available between 9 and 5.
+A meeting to discuss remortgaging is free of charge.
+No costs are involved, merely time to find out more about what you want from your mortgage.
+Once armed with this information we can then find the best product that suits your needs and requirements.
+We work with you and for you to find the very best deal.
+By working together, we can help you make the savings that mean a remortgage is not only worthwhile but as stress free as possible.

 Reasons to Remortgage

 When you take out a new mortgage, you normally receive an introductory deal – for example a low fixed rate for a specific term normally 2 or 5 years.
 Once the deal ends you’ll probably be moved onto your lender’s standard variable rate (SVR).
 This is individual to each lender normally around 4% - 6%.